pipidog/mprows/README.md

     elif par['op'] == 'mul':
         data = data*par['const']
     return data
+# now running your function will automatically use 6 cores
 data = foo(data, par = {'op':'add', 'const': 5})
 ```
 Due to the limitation of pathos, you cannot directly decorate a method in a class, but you can decorate a method in this way: